bobaphoever/-Connect-Wallet-/README.md

 # ConnectWallet
 A simple Web3 button to connect your wallet that you can add to any Web3 app or website.
+Modified from the thirdweb SDK.
 Compatible wallets include:
 - Metamask
 - Coinbase Wallet